iouomo/bdc/README.md

 # Biodynamic calendar

 # About
-This is a Biodynamic calendar, based on the Swiss Ephemeris with an animation of true geocentric motion of the Solar system planets.
+This is a Biodynamic calendar, based on the Swiss Ephemeris.
+Also it shows true geocentric motion of the Solar system planets.

 See: [Biodynamic] and [Swiss Ephemeris] for more details.